datacamp/authoring/docs/mobile/exercises/README.md

 Regardless of the exercise type, the distractor field is always a list of distractors (AKA wrong answers).
 Each individual distractor in the list has two
 elements: `option`, the incorrect answer itself, and `feedback`, the feedback message that students will see if they incorrectly choose that distractor.
+Try not to ask questions or use exclamation marks in feedback messages - they should be clear but not aggressive.

 > #### info::Note
 > The distractors are one of the most important pieces of a mobile exercise.
 Not